GDSC-RMIT-University/Pseudo-Mili/README.md

 P.S When Aster feels particularly confident, they go by the name Pseudo Mili 💪🏾

-Image by the fabulously talented Isaac Chuah Yi Jie.
-Concept design by the ever creative Chaamudi Kodikara.

-### Main Features
+### Main Feature
-1. Send announcements and reminders of the GDSC RMIT events to the servers' _annoucement_ (heh GDSC RMIT Secret!) discord channel;
+Send announcements and reminders of the GDSC RMIT events to the servers' _annoucement_ (heh GDSC RMIT Secret!) discord channel;
-2. Make Mili's life easy by being the responsible and on time good little bot that she is;

 ### Set up